blocknative/bitcoin-regtest/README.md

 ## Troubleshooting

-Rebuild the Docker image: `docker build --pull --no-cache --tag regtest-image:latest .`
+1. `docker build --pull --no-cache --tag bitcoin-simulated-network-image:latest .`
+2. `./s/stop`

 ## Credit

-Thank you Alexey Lunacharsky for building the foundation this project was built on (https://github.com/alun/bitcoin-regtest)
+Credit to Alexey Lunacharsky for [the foundation](https://github.com/alun/bitcoin-regtest) this project was built on

-(c) 2015-2016 Alexey Lunacharsky